nimarb/pyfense/documentation/roadmap.md

  - Show 2D world (basically an image)
  - Show 2D world with tower placeholders, which can be build
- - Additionally display enemies (no functionality yet, just moving)
+ - Additionally display enemies (no functionality yet, just moving) and tower projectiles
  - Enemies can die due to towers
  - Enemies and Towers get nice sprites, menus are visually pleasing to look at